 - Depart: Dallas-Ft.
 Worth International (DFW) Gate A23, 07:09, 1m early

 - Arrive: Chicago O’Hare (ORD) Gate L10, 09:31, 7m early

 Compared to the boisterous party atmosphere at the gate on the morning of the inaugural, things were much more low-key on this Saturday morning — exactly what you’d expect at 6 A.M. on a Saturday.
 I arrived a little over an hour before departure, but quickly found that the Priority Access security line had ground to a halt.
 Turns out one of the TSA ID checkers had decided to take his break, thus leaving one agent to handle all three queues, regular, priority, and Pre-Check – and she had apparently decided she was going to ignore the priority line altogether until her co-worker came back from his break.
 Gotta love the ruthless efficiency of the TSA…

-Anyway, even with the delay, I had about 20 minutes before boarding was scheduled to begin, so I decided to walk around and check out the progress of the Terminal A reservations.
+Anyway, even with the delay, I had about 20 minutes before boarding began.
+So, I decided to walk around and check out the progress of the Terminal A renovations.
 Currently, everything below Gate A24 has been completed, Gates A25-A33 are shut down, and everything above Gate A34 is “old” space that has not yet been renovated.
 The first two pictures show the old layout near Gate A37, along with the temporary tunnel connecting Gate A24 to Gate A34.